Modular Codebase

 Cuple lets you do it your way, but if you are unsure here's an example:

-Usually it make sense to have createSomeModule
+Usually it make sense to have createSomeModule function

 that initializes the module with all of its dependencies and routes.